 In addition, guests will have the opportunity to meet Dr. Strickland and other special guests who are knowledgeable about the national and international importance of this collection as a means to advance education, research and exhibition programs.

-The Rennard Strickland Collection of Western Film History was acquired in late 2016 in an education and community partnership between Western Spirit: Scottsdale’s Museum of the West and the Arizona State University Foundation for A New American University.
+The Rennard Strickland Collection of Western Film History was acquired in late 2016 in an education and community partnership between Western Spirit: Scottsdale’s Museum of the West and the Arizona State University Foundation.

 Gallery image of “The Rennard Strickland Collection of Western Film History”